apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gaza war: First aid ship sets off from Cyprus**
+**Kirk Cousins' Falcons deal will ripple across NFL, from Justin Fields to Jared Goff and the draft**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-68541981).
+You can read more about it [here](https://sports.yahoo.com/kirk-cousins-falcons-deal-will-ripple-across-nfl-from-justin-fields-to-jared-goff-and-the-draft-025615226.html).

 ## Requirements
 - Python 3.8